 Why your Rate of Return Matters

-We have 2 person building wealth at 2 different rates.
+We have two people building wealth at two different investment rates.

-Suppose person A focus on building wealth and was able to earn a 5% a year rate of return on her wealth.
+Suppose person A focused on building wealth and is able to earn a 5% a year rate of return on her wealth.

-Her cousin, person B, thought it is too risky to invest, and put her money in higher yielding deposits that earns 1% a year rate of return.
+Her cousin, person B, thought it is too risky to invest and put her money in higher-yielding deposits that earns a 1% a year rate of return.

 The result is that after year 15 onward, Person A greatly outperforms Person B’s wealth accumulated.